1i1it/matching/README.md

+This is an implementation of a matching algorithm that takes two matching criteria (country and device) and presents a sorted list of results.

+- Clone this repository
 - Install ruby
 - run run.rb file in the console ("ruby run.rb")
 - Enter user countries, separated by commas, as acronyms (e.g US, GB)